 Information for executors and solicitors

-Our legacy administration officer Adrian Munt is on hand to provide support, while helping to carry out your loved one’s final wishes.
+Our Legacy Administration Manager, Tom Newton, is on hand to provide support, while helping to carry out your loved one’s final wishes.

-Although Adrian can’t give legal advice, he will assist and support you in any way he can.
+Although Tom can’t give legal advice, he will assist and support you in any way he can.

 Alternatively, write to: